Overcome's Model Explained

 Systematic review of 123 primary studies and 10 meta-analyses concludes that interventions involving lay counselling are effective and should be made routinely available (Barbui et al., 2020).

-Systematic review of 1072 studies concludes:
+Systematic review of 1072 studies conclude:— (Connolly et al., 2021)

 "The use of professionally trained, lay counsellors to provide mental health interventions in low- and middle-income countries was associated with significant improvements in mental health symptoms across a range of settings"